rnapoles-tktn/iter8-in-tekton-canary-release/README.md

-# Using Automated Canary Releases With Iter8 And Tekton In GitOps
+# Performing Automated Canary Releases Using Iter8 In Tekton

-In this article we look at using Iter8 in a Tekton pipeline to perform canary releases of a microservice.
-With canary releases, a new version of your microservice is deployed to sit alongside your existing version and a percentage of traffic is routed to your new version dependant upon a set of specified rules.
-You can then monitor how your new version performs and make decisions about moving all traffic to the new release.
+In this article we look at using Iter8 in a Tekton pipeline to perform automated canary releases of a microservice.
+With canary releases, a new version of your microservice is deployed to sit alongside your existing version and traffic is routed to your new version as specified in a set of rules.
+You then monitor how your new version performs and make decisions about increasing the traffic to your new deployment until such a time that all traffic is directed to the new release.

-Iter8 v0.1.0 supports cloud-native, automated canary releases, driven by analytics based on robust statistical techniques.
+Iter8 v0.1.0 automated cloud-native canary releases, driven by analytics based on robust statistical techniques.
 It comprises two components, the iter8-analytics component and the iter8-controller component.

 The analytics component assesses the behavior of different versions of a microservice by analyzing metrics to determine if the newer version performs to the specified success criteria.